Conophytum pellucidum Schwantes

 Conophytum pellucidum subsp. pellucidum, Conophytum elegans, Conophytum fenestratum, Conophytum pardicolor, Conophytum terricolor, Mesembryanthemum pellucidum

-Conophytum pellucidum is a small succulent with grey-green to coppery-brown bodies of pairs of leaves joined to their tips with only a small opening through which the flower stalk appears.
-The bodies are up to 0.8 inches (2 cm) tall, and up to 0.5 inches (1.3 cm) in diameter, with numerous pale grey to brown dots, arranged more or less in lines.
+Conophytum pellucidum is a small succulent with grey-green to coppery-brown bodies of two leaves joined to their tips with only a small opening through which the flower stalk appears.
+The bodies are up to 0.8 inches (2 cm) tall and up to 0.5 inches (1.3 cm) in diameter, with numerous pale grey to brown dots, arranged more or less in lines.
 Large clumps of these small bodies develop through the years.
 Flowers are white with a yellow throat and appear in late summer or fall.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 50 °F (+10 °C).